This post was updated on April 25, 2023

-We have been getting great feedback here at www.deckstainhelp.com from all of the consumers who have been looking for better stain alternatives for their deck restoration.
+We have been getting great feedback here at www.deckstainhelp.com from all the consumers who have been looking for better stain alternatives for their deck restoration.
 Our most popular article, “What is the Best Deck Stain” has quickly become the number one article on the web for asking questions and getting answers on restoring your exterior wood and deck.

-Water-Based Deck Stains
+Water-Based Wood Deck Stains

 Pros: Water cleanup, less chance of mold or mildew growth.
 Environmentally friendly.

-Oil based Deck Stains
+Oil-based Wood Deck Stains

-Cons: Stronger odors, longer drying and curing time.
+Cons: Stronger odors, longer drying, and curing time.
 Some oils can promote the growth of mildew.
 Some oil-based stains will darken in color over time.

-Solid Decking Stains (Opaque)
+Solid Color Decking Stains (Opaque)

 Solid deck stains look like paints.
 They cover the wood so you will not see the wood grain anymore.
-Once you apply a solid decking stain there is little chance you will ever be able to go back to a transparent stain.
-Solid stains come in both oil and water based versions.
+Once you apply a solid decking stain, there is little chance you will ever be able to go back to a transparent stain.
+Solid stains come in both oil and water-based versions.

 Pros: Excellent UV protection.

-Cons: Films on top of the wood and do not penetrate well.
+Cons: Films on top of the wood and do not penetrate as well.
 Prone to peeling.
-Looks like a paint.
+They look like paint.
 Harder to apply.
-Cannot be removed with a deck stain stripper effectively.
+They cannot be removed with a deck stain stripper effectively.

-The Semi-Solid Deck Stain will only show a small amount of wood grain as they contain a high amount of pigment.
+A Semi-Solid Deck Stain will only show a small amount of wood grain as they contain a high amount of pigment.
 They are offered by a limited amount of manufacturers.
 Semi-solids can be both water-based and oil-based.

 Pros: Very good UV protection

-Transparent Wood stains
+Transparent Wood Deck Stains

 Pros: Very easy to apply and reapply as needed.
-Natural looking.
+Natural-looking.